 Dental emergencies happen when you least expect them, but that doesn’t mean you can’t prepare yourself for when they do.
-At RiNo Dental in Denver, Colorado, Bryant Franz, DDS, MBA provides emergency dentistry services for these unexpected surprises.
+At RiNo Dental in Denver, Colorado, our team provides emergency dentistry services for these unexpected surprises.
 From broken teeth to sudden tooth pain, the team at RiNo Dental makes your dental emergency their top priority.
 Call the office or schedule a visit online to learn more.

 Emergency dentistry is a type of oral health care that focuses on dental problems requiring urgent treatment.
 In emergencies, seeking immediate care can be the difference between losing a tooth and saving it.
 That’s why it’s important to choose a dentist that offers emergency services.